 10%, though may seem a small part of a hundred percent still matters so it is important to pass the DepEd English Proficiency Test (EPT).
 The following are the things you should consider when before and when taking the EPT.

 Studying for exams can be stressful, especially if you have no idea how to study for a specific subject.
 English exams can vary widely depending on the focus of your class, whether it is a composition course, a literature class, or a more comprehensive humanities class.
-However, there are some universal strategies that can help you be successful on exams in English.
+However, there are some universal strategies that can help you be successful in exams in English.

-DepEd English Proficiency Test (EPT) might sound easy to some teachers but remember that it must be taken seriously as even some teachers who majored English fail too.
+DepEd English Proficiency Test (EPT) might sound easy to some teachers but remember that it must be taken seriously as even some teachers who majored in English fail too.

 Do your best and pray.
 Do not feel worried.
 Breathe deeply and calm yourself.
 Don’t rush your answers and you will do your best.